Legal system of Sudan: Sharia law

 Sharia is not a fixed set of ideas.
 There are substantially different interpretations of sharia in Sudan and other countries concerning what it is or should be.
 During Sudan's relatively brief independent history, Islamic authorities approached it from varying points of view.
 Long traditions of Sufism and Mahdism influenced these debates.
 In more recent decades, the impetus for sharia tended to come from the Muslim Brotherhood and the NIF led by al-Turabi.
-Other key political figures, including Sadiq al-Mahdi and former president Nimeiry, were also instrumental at various points in promoting sharia.
+Other key political figures, including Sadiq al-Mahdi and former president Nimeiry, were also instrumental at various points in promoting sharia in what is known as September Laws.

 The U.S. Department of State 2009 International Religious Freedom Report on Sudan estimated the country's Muslim population at 70 percent.
 Muslims constituted the overwhelming majority in the North, although there were sizable Christian communities in the major cities, especially Khartoum.
 Sudanese who believed in traditional religions and Christians predominated in the South.
 The 1998 constitution provided for freedom of religion but treated Islam as a state religion and cited sharia as one of the sources of legislation.
 Differences over the application of sharia for non-Muslims were one of the root causes of the civil war between the North and the South.
 As a result, with an end to the conflict, the Interim National Constitution underscored the diversity of religious beliefs in Sudan.

 Sharia remained a source of legislation in the 15 states of the North.
 Sudan's Code of Criminal Procedure, in accordance with sharia, authorized hudud punishments in the North, although the severest forms were not being implemented as of 2011.
 The consumption of alcohol was punishable by 40 lashes for a Muslim and 20 lashes for a Christian.
 Islamic family law applied to Muslims in Sudan.
 A Muslim woman did have the right to hold and dispose of her own property without interference, and women were guaranteed inheritance from their parents; but certain Islamic law provisions discriminated against women.
 A widow inherited only one-eighth of her husband's estate; of the remaining seven-eights, two-thirds went to the sons and one-third to the daughters.
 It was much easier for men to initiate legal divorce proceedings than for women.
 Although a Muslim man might marry a non-Muslim woman, a Muslim woman could not marry a non-Muslim man unless he converted to Islam.
 Women were instructed to dress modestly according to Islamic standards, including wearing a head covering; but there was minimal enforcement of the dress code.
 Converting from Islam to another religion was considered apostasy under sharia and was punishable by death in the North.
-In practice, the penalty was not carried out; by the end of 2010, the last case of apostasy prosecuted was in 1985 under the Nimeiry government and involved a Muslim who questioned Islamic beliefs but did not attempt to convert to another religion.
+In practice, the penalty was not carried out; by the end of 2010, the last case of apostasy prosecuted was in 1985 under the Nimeiry government and involved a Mahmoud Mohammed Taha who questioned Islamic beliefs but did not attempt to convert to another religion.